Job Opportunities

 Salary/Wage/Benefits

-OMERS pension provided.
+Group benefits and OMERS pension are provided.
+Full-time permanent staff are entitled to paid vacation time, sick time, personal time and appointment time.
 WPL offers a casual work environment, support for professional development and your birthday off with pay!

 How to Apply